 Inverted Lotus shape ceiling

-You can go on top of this building to see the upper part of the palace.
+You can go to the top of this building to see the upper part of the palace.
 There is an interesting inverted lotus-shaped ceiling.
 And there are niches and windows on the outside view.
 I went to the top to get a distant view of the Big Temple.
 But was disappointed to know that there is no such view.
 Then there is a 92 feet long bone of a whale on display here.
-Though again lying in the complete neglect.
+Though again lying in complete neglect.
 There are remnants of some paintings on the wall with dominant red and black.
 The style is definitely what we know as Tanjore’s trademark style.
 But whether there were any precious stones on them or not cannot be said by looking at them during a visit.

 Serfoji Memorial Hall

-In one of the upper rooms, called Serfoji memorial hall has his personal belongings displayed.
+One of the upper rooms, called Serfoji memorial hall has his personal belongings displayed.
 Most of which are of the times that you may associate with your grandparent’s generation.